Read in 6 minutes

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 79ab8e16d567 centos "/bin/bash" 22 minutes ago Up 22 minutes ecstatic_ardinghelli c55680af670c centos "/bin/bash" 30 minutes ago Exited (0) 30 minutes ago modest_hawking c6a147d1bc8a hello-world "/hello" 20 hours ago Exited (0) 20 hours ago sleepy_shannon

-To delete a container multiple containers just copy the container ID (or IDs) from above and paste them after the
+To delete one or more containers just copy the container ID (or IDs) from above and paste them after the

 container rm subcommand: